-The Medical Centre is a medical clinic which provides currently registered Ryerson students, staff and faculty, with a wide range of medical services that you would normally expect to receive from your family physician.
+The Medical Centre is a medical clinic which provides currently registered Toronto Met students, staff and faculty, with a wide range of medical services that you would normally expect to receive from your family physician.
 This includes the treatment of illnesses, such as colds or the flu, to routine examinations like annual physicals and internal examinations.
 You must book an appointment to see the doctor.

 To request an escort, call Security and Emergency Services at 416-979-5040 or by pressing the yellow button on any campus payphone or ext.
 5040 from any internal phone.